-Is the finger-stick blood test necessary for type 2 diabetes treatment?
+Is the Finger-Stick Blood Test Necessary for Type 2 Diabetes Treatment?

-In the first large pragmatic trial of its kind in the United States, results from a UNC School of Medicine study show that checking finger-stick blood sugars may not help diabetes patients who do not use insulin.
 Chapel Hill, NC - In a landmark study, UNC School of Medicine researchers have shown that blood glucose testing does not offer a significant advantage in blood sugar control or quality of life for type 2 diabetes patients who are not treated with insulin.
+The paper, published in JAMA Internal Medicine , details findings from a randomized trial called "The MONITOR Trial."

 Add your comments below